 12 Ideas On How To Sell Your Poems

-1. Self-publish your poetry in the form of an eBook with the Kindle Store other online publishers
+1. Self-publish your poetry as an eBook with the Kindle Store other online publishers

 The internet cut out the middleman (i.e. book publishers and literary agents).
 Now you can self-publish your collection of poems without getting permission or approval from a gatekeeper.
 The only people you have to satisfy are your loyal readers.
 So one of the best and most straightforward ways to earn some money with your poems is to sell them through online eBook platforms.